No Child Left Behind Act: Variability in student potential and 100% compliance

-The act is promoted as requiring 100% of students (including disadvantaged and special education students) within a school to reach the same state standards in reading and mathematics by 2014; detractors charge that a 100% goal is unattainable, and critics of the NCLB requirement for "one high, challenging standard" claim that some students are simply unable to perform at the given level for their age, no matter how effective the teacher is.
-While statewide standards reduce the educational inequality between privileged and underprivileged districts in a state, they still impose a "one size fits all" standard on individual students.
-Particularly in states with high standards, schools can be punished for not being able to dramatically raise the achievement of students that may have below-average capabilities.
+The act was promoted as requiring 100% of students (including disadvantaged and special education students) within a school to reach the same state standards in reading and mathematics by 2014; detractors charge that a 100% goal is unattainable, and critics of the NCLB requirement for "one high, challenging standard" claimed that some students were simply unable to perform at the given level for their age, no matter how effective the teacher is.
+While statewide standards reduced the educational inequality between privileged and underprivileged districts in a state, they still imposed a "one size fits all" standard on individual students.
+Particularly in states with high standards, schools could be punished for not being able to dramatically raise the achievement of students that may have below-average capabilities.

-The term "all" in NCLB ended up meaning less than 100% of students, because by the time the 100% requirement was to take effect in 2015, no state had reached the goal of having 100% of student pass the proficiency bar.
-Students who have an Individual Education Plan (IEP) and who are assessed must receive the accommodations specified in the IEP during assessment; if these accommodations do not change the nature of the assessment, then these students' scores are counted the same as any other student's score.
-Common acceptable changes include extended test time, testing in a quieter room, translation of math problems into the student's native language, or allowing a student to type answers instead of writing them by hand.
+The term "all" in NCLB ended up meaning less than 100% of students, because by the time the 100% requirement was to take effect in 2015, no state had reached the goal of having 100% of students pass the proficiency bar.

-Simply being classified as having special education needs does not automatically exempt students from assessment.
-Most students with mild disabilities or physical disabilities take the same test as non-disabled students.
+Simply being classified as having special education needs did not automatically exempt students from assessment.
+Most students with mild disabilities or physical disabilities took the same test as non-disabled students.
+Students who had an Individual Education Plan (IEP) and who were assessed had to receive the accommodations specified in the IEP during assessment; if these accommodations did not change the nature of the assessment, then these students' scores were counted the same as any other student's score.
+Common acceptable changes included extended test time, testing in a quieter room or one-on-one with a proctor, translation of math problems into the student's native language, receiving large print, or allowing a student to type answers (often on a plain-text editor on a locked-down computer without spell-check, dictionaries, and access to the internet) instead of writing them by hand.

 In addition to not requiring 5% of students to be assessed at all, regulations let schools use alternate assessments to declare up to 1% of all students proficient for the purposes of the Act.
-States are given broad discretion in selecting alternate assessments.
-For example, a school may accept an Advanced Placement test for English in lieu of the English test written by the state, and simplified tests for students with significant cognitive disabilities.
-The Virginia Alternate Assessment Program (VAAP) and Virginia Grade Level Alternative (VGLA) options, for example, are portfolio assessments.
+States were given broad discretion in selecting alternate assessments.
+For example, a school could accept an Advanced Placement test for English in lieu of the English test written by the state and simplified tests for students with significant cognitive disabilities.
+The Virginia Alternate Assessment Program (VAAP) and Virginia Grade Level Alternative (VGLA) options, for example, were considered portfolio assessments.

-Organizations that support NCLB assessment of disabled or limited English proficient (LEP) students say that inclusion ensures that deficiencies in the education of these disadvantaged students are identified and addressed.
-Opponents say that testing students with disabilities violates the Individuals with Disabilities Education Act (IDEA) by making students with disabilities learn the same material as non-disabled students.
+Organizations that supported NCLB assessment of disabled or limited English proficient (LEP) students said that inclusion ensures that deficiencies in the education of these disadvantaged students were identified and addressed.
+Opponents said that testing students with disabilities violates the Individuals with Disabilities Education Act (IDEA) by making students with disabilities learn the same material as non-disabled students.